BananaPix4613/Obsidian-Game-Dev-Vault/Minecraft Enchanting Rework Mod Kanban.md

 ## In Progress

+- [ ] create new EnchantmentHelper class for updating enchants on ItemStacks
+- [ ] Create new ItemStack class with new enchant method to handle attunement stats
-- [ ] Create custom nbt data for enchantment leveling
+- [ ] Create new ItemEnchants class for tooltip application when enchanting

 ## Finished

 **Complete**
-- [x] Create custom Enchantment class extension
+- [x] Create new EnchantInstance class to hold the attunement stats

 ## Ideas